tombh/flocker/docs/presentation/source/index.rst

 * Container configuration includes externally visible TCP port numbers.
 * Connect to any machine on a Flocker cluster and traffic is routed to the machine hosting the appropriate container (initially based only on port).
 * Your external domain (``www.example.com``) configured to point at all nodes in the Flocker cluster (eg ``203.0.113.2``, ``203.0.113.3``)
-* "Expose Apache container's port 443 to the world."
+* Lets you express "Expose Apache container's port 443 to the world."

 Cross-container Communication (Links)